open/close all folders

 - The dwarven noble protagonist in Dragon Age: The Crown of Thorns, being a Guile Hero, Determinator and A Father to His Men (however briefly he got the chance to lead his troops) definitely qualifies.
 Nevertheless, the really surprising fact here is that Trian Aeducan turns into this as well, eventually.

-- Similarly to the above example, Elissa Cousland in Shadow And Rose has many of the trope's attributes as described by narrator Alistair.
+- Similarly (but gender-flipped) to the above example, Elissa Cousland in Shadow And Rose has many of the trope's attributes as described by narrator Alistair.

-- Ahkmenrah from Night at the Museum, and probably the reason why his parents would rather give Egypt to him rather than his brother Kahmunrah.
+- Ahkmenrah from Night at the Museum, and probably the reason why his parents would rather give Egypt to him instead of his older brother Kahmunrah.

 - Thor develops into one of these.

-- Gwydion from Lloyd Alexander's Prydain Chronicles, though he doesn't fit some of the later bits.
+- Prince Gwydion, though he doesn't fit some of the later bits.

-- Lir from Peter S. Beagle's The Last Unicorn, after he's changed by having been in love with Amalthea.
+- Lir from Peter S. Beagle's The Last Unicorn, after his views have been changed by being in love with Amalthea.